As winter fades and spring arrives, several things can be done to prepare the garden for the upcoming growing season.

 Apply Preemergent Herbicides

 Spring is the best time to apply preemergent herbicides for crabgrass and other summer annual weeds.
 The timing of the application is essential.
 If applied too early, the product washes away before it can be useful.
-Since preemergent herbicides disrupt the germination process, if applied too late, they will not work effectively.
+Since preemergent herbicides disrupt the germination process, they will not work effectively if applied too late.
 Apply herbicide for crabgrass control just before soil temperatures reach 55°F. This is usually about when the forsythia finishes blooming (although not always), which is mid to late April in most of Iowa.

 Learn more about weed control in home lawns in this article: Weed Control in Home Lawns

 Aerate the Lawn

 Aerification helps reduce compaction and thatch, and it promotes better growth of the turfgrass.
 September or April are the best times to core aerate lawns in Iowa.
 Most lawns will only need aerification once a year.
 If done in the spring, aerify while the grass is actively growing and before preemergence herbicides are applied.